hei-school/cc-d4-rice-cooker-ci-KennyRandria/README.md

-   Dart
+ # Dart

-Dart specific instructions
+# Dart specific instructions

    1. Ensure you have Dart SDK installed.

    2. Navigate to the Dart directory: cd Dart.

-3. Run the program: dart rice_cooker.dart.
+   3. Run the program: dart main.dart.